Js-sugar-co/date/README.md

   - Intl-API based timezones
   - File based timezones (soon)
 - Immutable
-  - All objects (DateTimes, Calendars, Locales, Zones, Durations) are immutable.
+  - All objects (DateTime, Calendar, Locale, Zone, Duration) are immutable.
 - Extensible
   - Easily extend calendars, locales and zones
 - Treeshakable
+  - Core library size is around 15KB minified (5KB Gzipped).
+All calendars, locales, zones and plugins are tree-shakable. you only import things you need in your project.
 - Lightweight
+  - Again, Core library size is around 5KB (minified, Gzipped).

 ## Installation
 ```node